djin31/P4-TrafficGen/README.md

 # p4-traffictool
-p4-traffictool helps developers in packet generation, parsing and dissection for popular backends.
-It currently supports code generation for [Scapy](https://scapy.net), [PcapPlusPlus](https://github.com/seladb/PcapPlusPlus), [MoonGen](https://github.com/emmericp/MoonGen/) and [Lua dissector for Wireshark (Tshark)](https://wiki.wireshark.org/Lua/Dissectors).
+p4-traffictool helps in packet generation, parsing and dissection for popular backends.
+It supports code generation for [Scapy](https://scapy.net), [PcapPlusPlus](https://github.com/seladb/PcapPlusPlus), [MoonGen](https://github.com/emmericp/MoonGen/) and [Lua dissector for Wireshark (Tshark)](https://wiki.wireshark.org/Lua/Dissectors).

+p4-traffictool converts your p4 code to `bmv2` JSON file using the [p4c](https://github.com/p4lang/p4c) compiler and processes it to generate output code.
+This adds a limitation that your code should compile with p4c.
+As a hack to support other targets / architectures, you can try to extract the headers and parser logic from your code and modify it to fit in a p4 template available at `/usr/share/p4-traffictool/templates/template.p4`.

 ## Installation
-p4-traffictool converts your p4 code to `bmv2` JSON file using the [p4c](https://github.com/p4lang/p4c) compiler, and processes it to generate output code.
-You need to have p4c compiler installed and added to `PATH`.
-Variants of the p4c compiler provided by vendors may not work.
+You need to have [p4c](https://github.com/p4lang/p4c) compiler installed and added to `PATH`.

 ### Building from source
 Clone this repository and run, `./install.sh`.

 ### PPAs
-PPAs are available for Ubuntu 16.04 and 18.04
+PPAs are available for Ubuntu 16.04 and 18.04.

 ## Usage